-What if I suspect Identity Theft?
+What should I do if I suspect I am the victim of Identity Theft?

 If you suspect you may be the victim of Identity Theft, you should consider placing a fraud alert on your file with the three major credit bureaus.
 A fraud alert is a free service provided by the credit bureaus that requests that any creditor contact you by phone at a designated number before opening a new account.
 The length of the fraud alert varies with each credit bureau, but you may ask the fraud alert to be extended after the initial request has expired.
-You should also obtain a copy of your credit report to review it for any inconsistencies with your credit history.
-In most cases the credit bureau will provide a free credit report when you request a fraud alert.
-In the future you may request additional copies of your credit report for a small fee.
+You should also consider obtaining a copy of your credit report to review it for any inconsistencies with your credit history.
+In most cases credit bureaus will provide a free credit report when you request a fraud alert.
+You may receive a free annual credit report from www.annualcreditreport.com.You may request additional copies of your credit report for a small fee.

-Place a Fraud AlertOrder a Credit ReportAddress
+Credit Bureau Place a Fraud AlertOrder a Credit ReportAddress

 Equifax